martonmiklos/translate2geda/README.md

 - other EDA tools do not necessarily enforce sane pin spacings in their symbols, or grid aligned pins.
 Work is underway to flag such symbols and offer enforced grid spacing, at the risk of wrecking silk features/overall aesthetics.
 - pin mappings in other EDA suites do not necessarily conform to gEDA guidelines, but replacing the pin mappings with non-text, i.e. numbers, risks a loss of information and the introduction of errors - an aim is to minimise information loss as much as possible during conversion.
 - trapezoidal pads in Kicad and polygonal pads in Eagle are not supported yet, but work is underway to convert them to gEDA PCB compatible features.
+- polygonal pads in BXL files are unsupported but identified, at which point a message to stdout is generated, and the pad is replaced with a readily identifiable, small circular pad, and BXL file processing continues.
 - Eagle is very flexible in how it defines "slots", and a relatively foolproof way of converting Eagle "gates" into geda "slots" eludes me for now.
 - LTSpice components have their position, value and refdes converted.
 - QUCS components have their position and refdes converted, but component values are only ported for resistors, inductors and capacitors.